 It’s knitwear season!
 The question is, are you wearing ethical knitwear?
-Wool is possibly my favourite textile, in terms of comfort, warmth, and look.
+Wool is possibly my favourite fashion fabric, in terms of comfort, warmth, and look.
 If treated right, wool can last a long time too.
 But is wool ethical?

 Here’s my snappy guide to sussing out fair places to find woollen knitwear, as well as a few alternatives that may also catch your eye…